 An introduction to networking

-A computer network (also referred to as a "data network", or simply a "network") consists to a set of devices connected together in order to be able to exchange data between themselves.
+A computer network (also referred to as a "data network" or simply a "network") consists of a set of devices connected together in order to exchange data between themselves.
 These devices create a network using their respective network interfaces.
-Some devices may use a single network interface, other devices may be connected to the network via multiple interfaces.
+Some devices may use a single network interface; others may connect via multiple interfaces.

-The type of interface(s) used by a device to connect to a network depends on the medium being used to connect.
-A wireless network interface is used to connect to a network over-the-air using a standard such as IEEE 802.11.
-There are various types of wired mediums in use today, the most common of which follows the IEEE 802.3 standard (Ethernet).
-Most devices that have a wired network interface will have at least one Ethernet interface.
+The type of interface(s) a device uses to connect to a network depends on the physical medium.
+A wireless interface connects to a network over the air using a standard such as IEEE 802.11 (known colloquially as WiFi).
+Various types of wired mediums are in use today, the most common of which follows the IEEE 802.3 standard (Ethernet).
+Most devices with a wired network interface will have at least one Ethernet interface.

 Types of devices in a network (based on their function)

-A device that exists on a computer network may be referred to as a node.
+A device connected to a computer network is typically called a node.
 Based on the function of a node within the network, we can classify it as one of 2 types of devices:

-- hosts - these are devices that either store data that may be requested by other hosts, or devices that request data from other hosts in order to perform a certain function.
-For example a laptop, or a web server.
+- Hosts are devices that either store data to serve to other hosts or request data from other hosts when necessary—for example, a laptop or a web server.

-- network devices - these are devices that facilitate the transfer of data between other devices.
-For example a network switch or a router.
+- Network devices facilitate the transfer of data between hosts—for example, a network switch or a router.

-Host devices themselves can be further classified based on their primary function:
+Host can be further classified based on their primary function:

-- clients: these are devices that primarily request data from other hosts in order to perform a certain function.
-For example a laptop or a desktop.
+- Clients primarily request data from other hosts to perform a specific function.
+For example, a laptop or a desktop.

-- servers: these are devices that primarily store or process data in order to send them to a client device when requested.
+- Servers are devices that primarily store, process and send data to a client device when requested.
 For example, a web server or an email server.

-- peripherals: these are devices that perform a specific function in a network.
+- Peripherals are devices that perform a specific function in a network.
 For example, a printer.

-- peer-to-peer devices: these devices act both as a client and a server to other hosts on the network.
-A device may be a client device for some applications (like a web browser) and a peer-to-peer device for other applications (such as BitTorrent) at the same time.
+- Peer-to-peer devices devices act as a client and a server to other hosts on the network.
+A device such as a laptop may be a client device for some applications (like a web browser) and a peer-to-peer device for other applications (such as BitTorrent).

 The mechanics of data transfer in a computer network

-As we have stated earlier, the primary purpose of creating a computer network is to allow devices to exchange data between themselves.
+As stated earlier, the primary purpose of creating a computer network is to allow devices to exchange data.
 How exactly does this data exchange happen?
-Let's take a look at the mechanics of data transfer in a computer network.
+Let us look at the mechanics of data transfer in a computer network.

 Network Headers, Layers and Encapsulation

-When one device needs to send data to another device over a computer network, the data is "encapsulated" in several layers of "headers".
-At each layer, the information carried in the header represents some important piece of information about the source of the data being transported, and its intended destination.
-The Layers themselves are described by a theoretical model known as the Open Systems Interconnection (OSI) Model.
+When a host needs to send data to another host over a computer network, the data is "encapsulated" in several layers of "headers."
+Each layer contains specific information about the source of the data and its intended destination.

-Let's use an example to describe how this would work.
+Let us use an example to illustrate how this would work.

 The request to download the home page of the web server application running on Device F would follow a format specified in the HTTP protocol and look like the following:

 There may be many applications (or processes) running on a server.
-When this request arrives at Device F, there must be some method to identify the application (or process) that the request is intended for.
-In order to identify the application on Device F that must handle this request, the request must be encapsulated in a Transport Layer (Layer 4) header.
+When this request arrives at Device F, there must be some method to identify its target application (or process).
+In order to identify the target application on Device F, Device A must encapsulate the request in a Transport Layer (Layer 4) header.

-The 2 most common Transport Layer protocols are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
-The HTTP protocol (and as a consequence web servers and client browser applications) user TCP as the transport layer protocol to transfer traffic.
-In order for the HTTP request from Device A to be directed to the correct application running on Device F, the request must be encapsulated in a TCP header.
+The most common Transport Layer protocols in use today are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+The HTTP protocol (and consequently, web servers and client browser applications) use TCP as the transport layer protocol to transfer traffic.
+For the HTTP request from Device A to be directed to the correct application running on Device F, the request must be encapsulated in a TCP header.

 The HTTP request above must therefore be encapsulated in a TCP Header where the Destination port is set to 80.
 The request now looks like this:

-So far we have created an HTTP request, and we have identified the application that must process the request on the receiving device.
-We now need to uniquely identify the receiving device itself, out of all the devices that exist on the network.
-We do this by encapsulating the entire request (which currently consists of HTTP request encapsulated in a TCP Header) in a network layer (Layer 3) header.
-The most common network layer protocol in use today is Internet Protocol (IP).
-(IP version 4 to be exact.)
+So far, we have created an HTTP request and identified the application that must process the request on the receiving device.
+We next need to uniquely identify the receiving device out of all the devices on the network.
+We do this by encapsulating the entire request (which currently consists of an HTTP request encapsulated in a TCP header) in a network layer (Layer 3) header.
+The most common network layer protocol used today is Internet Protocol (IP).
+(IP version 4, to be exact.)

-This request now needs to encapsulated in an IP header.
+The request is next encapsulated in an IP header.
 One of the fields in an IP Header is the Destination IP Address.
-The destination IP Address in the IP header must be set to the IP Address assigned to Device F (10.0.0.10 - as seen in the diagram above).
+The destination IP Address must be set to the IP Address assigned to Device F (10.0.0.10 - as seen in the diagram above).
 The request now looks like this:

 We now have a request that is encapsulated in a TCP (Transport Layer) header, and an IP (Network Layer) header.
 The Destination IP Address in the IP Header identifies the intended recipient via its Network Layer Address.
 However, this is not yet sufficient to ensure that the request arrives at the correct destination device.